 Would this transgression upon their own privacy make police officers re-consider their agencies’ own questionable practices of collecting DNA, and other biometric information, often unwittingly, from people who were never even accused of a crime.
 The police departments were the first adopters of the surveillance and tracking systems that we all like to attribute to China, and there has been no oversight whatsoever on the legality of such practices.
 Alison McDowell reminds us, social credit scoring came out of Stanford, not China.
 It was first used to help credit card companies determine credit scores of potential customers.
 And today it has evolved into a full blown, AI-driven “Decision Management Suite.”
 One wonders if high up in the executive suites there are any humans left making decisions anymore.

 Perhaps as the tables are turned on police officers themselves, we can now as a society truly face the dystopian possibilities of the world we are building.
-In order for there to be strength in unity, though, there has to be true justice and reform within law enforcement agencies, and accountability for crimes committed by police officers.
-Otherwise the institution will have no moral standing.
+In order for there to be strength in unity, though, there has to be true justice and reform within law enforcement agencies.
+Anything holding this back is bad for the institution itself, which will be stripped of any moral standing.
 The call to get rid of police departments altogether will gain more steam.
 As outlandish and revolutionary as this demand sounds, it is not inconceivable that it could be allowed to happen as a way to usher in an even more all-encompassing system of AI-led surveillance and control.

 Unfortunately, this underlying technology that is shaping our future is moving so fast, nobody can really make sense of it in time enough for it to matter.
 And I am posting these thoughts after all the voting has been done.